 Citroen C5 Aircross review

-The Citroen C5 Aircross SUV brings concept car design and cushioned comfort to a hotly contested market segment
+The Citroen C5 Aircross SUV brings distinctive design and cushioned comfort to a hotly contested market segment

 The Citroen C5 Aircross has the ingredients to be a hit, and Citroen certainly deserves praise for offering SUV buyers something that’s different and innovative, especially in such a competitive and crowded part of the market.
 So it’s a great shame that it doesn’t all come together better.

-Overall, as the flagship for the Citroen range, it doesn’t quite have what it takes to beat the best and match the smaller C3 Aircross as a class leader.
+An unwavering focus on comfort and practicality is to be commended, as is the generous level of standard equipment on offer, but the C5 Aircross doesn’t quite have what it takes to beat the best and match the smaller C3 Aircross as a truly capable all-rounder.

-Its rivals are the likes of the Nissan Qashqai, Skoda Karoq and SEAT Ateca but also larger 5-seat models like the Nissan X-Trail, Toyota RAV4 and Ford Kuga.
+Its rivals are the likes of the Nissan Qashqai, Skoda Karoq and SEAT Ateca, but also larger five-seat models like the Nissan X-Trail, Toyota RAV4 and Ford Kuga.
 Then there’s the Peugeot 3008 and 5008 which are important here, as they are the sister cars of the C5 Aircross - built on the same PSA Group platform, and sharing elements like engines, gearboxes and some of the technology under the skin.
-The C5 is closer in size to the 5008 but, like the 3008, doesn’t offer 7 seats.
+The C5 is closer in size to the 5008 but, like the 3008, doesn’t offer seven seats.

-With the demise of the Citroen C5 saloon and estate, the C5 Aircross sits right at the top of the firm’s UK line-up.
-As a result, it pioneers the Citroen Advanced Comfort programme, which includes suspension with Progressive Hydraulic Cushions and Advanced Comfort seats.
+With the demise of the Citroen C5 saloon and estate, the C5 Aircross is perhaps the default family choice, although there is the option of the C5 X model which offers a quirky hatchback-cum-estate style.
+Both major on comfort and feature Citroen's Advanced Comfort programme, which includes suspension with Progressive Hydraulic Cushions and Advanced Comfort seats.
 The latter means that the rear features three individual, sliding, incline-adjustable and folding rear seats.
-While there’s no seven-seat option, it does mean that rear-seat space is generous.
+While there’s no seven-seat option, it does mean that rear-seat space in the Aircross is generous.

 Although Citroen claims a healthy 230mm ground clearance for the C5 Aircross, four-wheel drive isn’t even on the options list.
 However, all models include the same Grip Control system as offered by the Peugeot 3008 and 5008, which is effectively a traction control system that can be adjusted to suit different terrain.